-We seek to train psychologists to understand and value human diversity, to demonstrate a commitment to underserved populations, and to be agents of reconciliation wherever oppression and injustice exist.
+In the School of Psychology, Counseling, and Family Therapy, we teach students to conduct research and evaluate psychological theories and presuppositions from a Christian perspective, to understand and value human diversity, to demonstrate a commitment to underserved populations, and to be agents of reconciliation wherever oppression and injustice exist.

-In conformity with these broad goals of the whole institution and of the Graduate School in particular, the doctoral program in clinical psychology is founded upon a concern for interrelating Christian belief and practice with the best of contemporary scholarship and professional standards in the discipline of psychology.
-We are forthrightly concerned with producing graduates who will be distinctive as Christians in their practice of professional psychology, whether that practice be in an overtly religious context or not.
+In conformity with these broad goals of the whole institution and of the Graduate School in particular, our programs are founded upon a concern for interrelating Christian belief and practice with the best of contemporary scholarship and professional standards in the disciplines of psychology, counseling, and family therapy.
+We are forthrightly concerned with producing graduates who will be distinctive as Christians in their vocational pursuits, whether they work in an overtly religious context or not.